ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Setting-Up-Simulation-Webots-Basic.rst

                 </plugin>

-    This is namely used to pass parameters to existing Webots device plugins (see :doc:`./Setting-Up-Simulation-Webots-Advanced`).
+    This is namely used to pass parameters to existing Webots device plugins (see :doc:`Setting-Up-Simulation-Webots-Advanced`).

 5 Create the launch file
 ^^^^^^^^^^^^^^^^^^^^^^^^